Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Related Work

 \textbf{Geometry-Guided 3D Object Detection.} There are several recent methods considering utilizing the geometric information for monocular 3D object detection~\cite{monopsr,monogrnet,deep3dbox,decoupled,gs3d}.
 One research direction mainly focuses on using geometry information to improve the detection performance in the inference stage via {post-processing}~\cite{m3drpn, ur3d}.
 For instance, M3D-RPN~\cite{m3drpn} employs the consistency between the 2D projected and the predicted 2D bounding boxes to optimize orientation parameters in a post-processing process.
 UR3D~\cite{ur3d} uses estimated key points to post-optimize the predictions of physical sizes and yaw angles by minimizing the objective function.
 Some other works~\cite{monogrnet,deep3dbox,gs3d,decoupled} consider using a simplified perspective projection relationship in the training phase.
 In particular, MonoGRNet~\cite{monogrnet} presents a geometric reasoning method based on instance depth estimation and 2D bounding box projection to obtain more accurate 3D localization.
 GS3D~\cite{gs3d} uses average object sizes based on the statistics on the training data to guide the location estimation. ~{ Decoupled-3D~\cite{decoupled} estimates the depth from the projected average height of each vertical edge and the 3D height of the objects.
-RTM3D~\cite{rtm3d} predicts keypoints including eight vertexes and the center of 3D object in the image plane, and then minimize the energy function using geometric constraints of perspective projection.
+RTM3D~\cite{rtm3d} predicts keypoints including eight vertexes and the center of the 3D object in the image plane, and then minimizes the energy function using geometric constraints of perspective projection.
 Ivan \etal ~\cite{keypoint} relies on extra CAD models to process labels for keypoint detection and enforces the constrain between 2D keypoints and the CAD models using a consistency loss.
-However, these methods basically utilize the geometry at the prediction level and ignore several important geometry elements (\eg object poses and locations) in their geometric modeling. } In contrast to these methods, we jointly model the geometry relationships between the scene depth and 2D bounding boxes, 3D dimensions, and object poses, and the geometric model is implemented as a network module to be leveraged for geometry-aware representation learning to directly boost the depth estimation.
+However, these methods basically utilize the geometry at the prediction level and ignore several important geometry elements (\eg object poses and positions) in their geometric modeling.}~As discussed before, these works do not consider object pose or dimension.
+In contrast, our holistic geometric representation jointly models the geometry relationships between the depth and 2D bounding boxes, 3D dimensions, and object poses.
+Besides, most existing works use geometry relationships during post-processing, while our geometric model is implemented as a network module of an end-to-end network to be leveraged for geometry-aware representation learning to directly boost the depth estimation.